Maria of Enghien, Lady of Argos and Nauplia

 Maria of Enghien, also known as Marie of Enghien or d'Enghien (after 1363–1392/1393), was the Lady of Argos and Nauplia in Frankish Greece from 1376 or 1377 to 1388.
-Because she was a minor when she inherited the lordship from her father, Guy of Enghien, his brother, Louis of Enghien, was appointed to be her guardian.
+She inherited the estate from her father, Guy of Enghien, when she was a minor.
+Her paternal uncle, Louis of Enghien, served as her regent.
 Louis gave Maria in marriage to a Venetian patrician, Pietro Cornaro, in 1377.
 Maria moved to Venice, but she was involved in the administration of her lordship.
 After her husband died, she sold the lordship to the Republic of Venice for a regular income in 1388.

 Early life

 Maria was born after 1363 to Guy of Enghien, Lord of Argos and Nauplia, and Bonne de Foucherolles.
 Being her parents' only child, she was the heiress apparent to her father's lordship when she was engaged to Joan de Lluria, the Catalan lord of Stiris in the Duchy of Athens in 1371.
 Although the marriage project was confirmed in the last months of the year, it was never concluded.